awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 You can copy a shared DB snapshot across Regions, provided that the snapshot is unencrypted\.
 However, if the shared DB snapshot is encrypted, you can only copy it in the same AWS Region\.

+**Note**
+Copying shared incremental snapshots in the same AWS Region is supported when they're unencrypted, or encrypted using the same AWS KMS key as the initial full snapshot\.
+If you use a different KMS key to encrypt subsequent snapshots when copying them, those shared snapshots are full snapshots\.

 ## Handling Encryption<a name="USER_CopySnapshot.Encryption"></a>

 You can copy a snapshot that has been encrypted using an AWS KMS customer master key \(CMK\)\.
 If you copy an encrypted snapshot, the copy of the snapshot must also be encrypted\.
 If you copy an encrypted snapshot within the same AWS Region, you can encrypt the copy with the same AWS KMS CMK as the original snapshot, or you can specify a different AWS KMS CMK\.
 If you copy an encrypted snapshot across Regions, you can't use the same AWS KMS CMK for the copy as used for the source snapshot, because AWS KMS CMKs are Region\-specific\.
 Instead, you must specify a AWS KMS CMK valid in the destination AWS Region\.